dansoft-ch/karoo-gpx-bulk-exporter/README.md

 <img width="722" height="342" alt="image" src="https://github.com/user-attachments/assets/dc652e50-8d78-40ac-bc31-3b73a3a0719c" />

+3. Open the terminal at the location you saved the script.
-3. Run the script in the terminal:
+4. Run the script in the terminal:
 ```
 $env:KAROO_TOKEN = "YOUR_TOKEN"
 $env:KAROO_USER_ID = "12345"